nhsconnect/gpconnect/pages/accessrecord/accessrecord_view_medications.md

 ### Clinical narrative ###

 A list of acute medicines that are currently being, or have recently been, used to treat or prevent disease for the patient.
+The provider **MUST** include all acute medication whose `Start Date` (the date the prescription is expected to start) is greater than the current date minus 365 days.

+This is aligned to the Acute Medications section in Summary Care Records (SCR).

 ### Purpose ###